lucianoforks/tetris-os/README.md

 ##### Unix-like
 Use the same command as Mac OS, but try with `pulseaudio` as the audio device.

+If you're having issues with no image showing up/QEMU freezing, this is a known bug with QEMU SB16 emulation under GTK.
+[Please read what @takaswie has written in #2 for a workaround](https://github.com/jdah/tetris-os/issues/2#issuecomment-824773889).

 ##### Windows
 Absolutely no idea.